-WPFR provides numerous services to the community including Fire, Emergency Medical Services (EMS) and transport, technical rescue, hazardous materials response, special operations, fire prevention, inspections & code enforcement, as well as fire and life safety education.
-There are currently six fire stations, which operate 24 hours a day / 7 days a week, located strategically throughout its borders.
-In August of 2014, the District sold its seventh station, Station 32.
-WPFR is currently undergoing a Standards of Coverage study to assist with future growth, assess community risk, and service delivery models.
-Once this study is complete, a determination will be made as to if a seventh station is necessary and if so, where.
+WPFR provides numerous services to the community including fire response, Emergency Medical Services (EMS) and transport, technical rescue, hazardous materials response, special operations, fire prevention, inspections, code enforcement, and fire and life safety education.
+There are currently six fire stations, which operate 24 hours a day, seven days a week, located strategically throughout its borders.

 At merge, WPFR was designated a Class 3 fire department through the Washington Survey and Rating Bureau.
 In July of 2014, WPFR underwent a re-rate by the agency and the District maintained its Class 3 rating.
 The Town of Steilacoom was also awarded a Class 3, attributable to the service they receive from WPFR.

 Please click here to view a copy of the 2018 Annual Report.